 Sarbatro prochar hoybe mor nam”

-That is, A C Bhaktivedanta Swami Prabhupada was convinced that since Sri Chaitanya Mahaprabhu prophesied, his message would be propagated all over the world.
+A C Bhaktivedanta Swami Prabhupada had very strong faith and conviction that since Sri Chaitanya Mahaprabhu has already predicted, his message would be definitely propagated all over the world.
 So he established it as an international society.
-The name ‘Krishna Consciousness’ or ‘Krishna-bhabanamrita’ was adopted by Srila Prabhupada in the sixteenth century from the verse named ‘Krishna-Bhakti-Rasa-bhabita’ of ‘Padyabali’ written by Srila Rupa Goswami.
-‘Krishna’ is derived from ‘Krishna Bhakti’, ‘Amrita’ from ‘Rasa’ and ‘Bhabana’ from ‘Bhavita’, thus came the word ‘Krishna Bhabana Amrita’ or ‘Krishna Consciousness’.
+The name ‘Krishna Consciousness’ or ‘Krishna-bhavanamrita’ was adopted by Srila Prabhupada in the sixteenth century from the verse named ‘Krishna-Bhakti-Rasa-bhavita’ of ‘Padyavali’ written by Srila Rupa Goswami.
+‘Krishna’ is derived from ‘Krishna Bhakti’, ‘Amrita’ from ‘Rasa’ and ‘Bhavana’ from ‘Bhavita’, thus came the word ‘Krishna Bhavana Amrita’ or ‘Krishna Consciousness’.
 That is, when one is associated with this society, he can taste the nectar of ‘Krishna Consciousness’.
 The word ‘Sangha’ has special significance.
 The Scriptures say that “Sangha Shakti kalau-yuge”.
 That is, in this age, union is power.
 The more organized the nation or community, the stronger it is.
 Again, the essence of all the restrictions of the Scriptures is “Always remember Krishna, never forget him.”
 From that point, the analysis of the word ISKCON (ISKCON) shows that I = IS, K = Krishna Consciousness and ON- IS Krishna Consciousness ON?
 That is, are you in the Krishna consciousness?
 Always remembering Krishna?

-Considering all these aspects, Srila Prabhupada has named the organization – “Krishna Bhabanamrita Sangha” or International Society for Krishna Consciousness (ISKCON).
+Considering all these aspects, Srila Prabhupada has named the organization – “Krishna Bhavanamrita Sangha” or International Society for Krishna Consciousness (ISKCON).

-Srila Prabhupada has said that the purpose of this Krishna conscious movement is to protect human society from the spiritual death.
+Prabhupada often mentioned in his lectures that the purpose of this Krishna consciousness movement is to protect human society from the spiritual death.
 The only purpose of human life is to restore the lost relationship with God.
-This Krishna conscious movement is enlightening human society about that important issue.
-This is not a narrow group.
-Anyone can join the movement.
-This movement can solve all the problems of the world.
+This Krishna conscious movement is enlightening human society about that important goal of life.
+Prabhupada had a very broad vision behind establishment of ISKCON.
+It has potential to solve all problems of human life and thus help the jiva reinstate in its original constitutional position.

 ISKCON’s Seven Purposes: